Our highly trained and knowledgeable staff can help you with: Lending Library

 Chapters promote and encourage people with Alzheimer’s to enroll in MedicAlert® + Alzheimer's Association Safe Return®.
 When a person with Alzheimer’s or a related dementia wanders or has a medical emergency, the chapter provides support to the family and assists law enforcement.
 Visit our MedicAlert® + Alzheimer's Association Safe Return® to learn more about the program and how to enroll.
 If you have additional questions, please feel free to call us at 1.800.272.3900.

-Peer- or professionally led groups for caregivers and others dealing with Alzheimer’s disease are facilitated by trained individuals.
-Our chapter offers groups throughout Western New York including specialized groups.
-Visit our Support Group page to download a copy of our current support groups.
+Peer or professionally led groups for caregivers and others dealing with Alzheimer’s disease are facilitated by trained individuals.
+Our chapter offers more than two dozen groups at various sites across the eight counties of Western New York, including specialized groups.
+Visit our Support Group page to download a copy of our current support group list.

 Our highly trained and knowledgeable staff can help you with: